 One of the most frequent topics on the PowerPoint newsgroups and forums is how to include YouTube videos in a presentation.
 People find a cool video on YouTube and think it would be great in their presentation.
 In this article I’m not going to show you how to include a YouTube video in your PowerPoint presentation.
 I want to discuss the right way to get permission to do so.

 Permission, you ask?
 Why do I need permission?
 I thought anything on the Internet, especially YouTube, is free for the taking.
 Actually, this is one of the most common misconceptions around.
 Just because it is on the Internet does not make it free.
-Just like every other broadcast medium, like television or a movie theatre, videos are copyrighted by the creator, and you need permission to use the video in your work.
+Just like every other broadcast medium, like television or a movie theatre, YouTube videos are copyrighted by the creator, and you need permission to use the video in your work.
 You can verify this by reading the relevant section of the YouTube Terms of Service at https://www.youtube.com/t/terms.

 When you are sending a request, here are some pieces of information that will make it easier for the video’s creator to decide if they want to grant permission and what the terms will be: